Palantir-provided drivers for JDBC sources

 SQL queries

 A single SQL query can be executed per sync.
-This query should produce a table of data as an output and should not perform operations like invoking stored procedures.
-The results of the query will be saved to the output dataset in Foundry.
+This query should produce a table of data as an output, which will be saved to the output dataset in Foundry.

 The SLQ Query input on the Edit syncs page for a JDBC connector.